THE DEPARTMENT Mourns passing of Professor Brian Anse Patrick

 COMMUNICATION DEPARTMENT STUDENTS AND FACULTY WRAP FIRST SEMESTER OF COVERAGE ON ESPN3!

 John Eidemiller receives Provost's "Shining Star Award" for Fall 2015!
 This honor is awarded to one faculty member, one staff member, and one administrator every semester.
-John was nominated by Communication's chair Dr. Jeff Wilkinson for everything he had accomplished to keep things running after Don Reiber had passed away unexpectedly at the beginning of the Fall semester.
+John was nominated by Chair Dr. Jeff Wilkinson for all his efforts to keep things running after Don Reiber unexpectedly passed away at the beginning of the Fall 2015 semester.